Getting started using the ASAP2Demo...

 As the ASAP2Demo/ECUSimulator starts in this case in 64 Bit mode, using 32 Bit CAN drivers (the National Instruments CAN driver only supports 32 Bit applications) or using a 32 Bit Seed&Key DLL to get CCP/XCP/UDS access on ECUs will fail.

-The shortcut 'Force to run as 32Bit Process' in the ASAP2Demo folder forces an ASAP2Demo/ECUSimulator process to start always in 32 Bit mode.
+- The shortcut 'Force to run as 32Bit Process' in the ASAP2Demo folder forces ASAP2Demo/ECUSimulator to start as 32 Bit process.

-This has only to be done once after ASAP2Demo is installed or updated to a newer version.
+- This only needs to be done once after ASAP2Demo has been installed or upgraded to a newer version.

 - Executing the shortcut requires administrator privileges.

-- Before executing the shortcut, an open ASAP2Demo/ECUSimulator process must be closed.
+- Before executing the command, running ASAP2Demo/ECUSimulator processes must be stopped.